List of Gotham (franchise) characters: Edward Nygma / Riddler

 When Gotham City becomes a no man's land, Riddler ends up in a mutual stabbing with Leslie Thompkins.
 Their bodies are found by Oswald's men as Hugo Strange is instructed to work on them.

 In season five, Riddler begins waking multiple times, unaware of previous events, hoping to discover what Edward was up to.
 It was revealed that Nyssa Al Ghul had Hugo Strange place a control chip in Riddler's brain, causing him to do orders such as blow up Haven, until it was fried by Gordon using a respirator.
 Riddler then helps Bruce, Alfred, Barbara, and Lucius reclaim the Gotham City Police Department in a hazmat suit, doing a bomb ruse where the code is provided by the answer to how many times a Pallid beach mouse can give birth in a year.
 He later teams up with Oswald and Barbara to construct a submarine in order to escape Gotham, before instead to choosing to assist Gordon in fending off Bane and his men.

-10 years later, in the series finale, he is sprung from Arkham Asylum by Jerimiah Valeska, assuming it to be Cobblepot, and proceeds to capture Mayor Aubrey James in order to detonate the newly rebuilt Wayne Tower.
+Ten years later, in the series finale, he is sprung from Arkham Asylum by Jeremiah Valeska, assuming it to be Cobblepot, and proceeds to capture Mayor Aubrey James in order to detonate the newly rebuilt Wayne Tower.
 He and Oswald are ultimately captured by Bruce Wayne in his first outing as Batman and left for the police.
 After escaping a prisoner transport van, Riddler and Penguin see their new adversary using a grappling hook to glide between rooftops and plan to get revenge tomorrow.